yaahc/rustconf/error-handling-isnt-all-about-errors.md

 }
 ```

+Notes: Here you can see we have to use match (or anything equivalent to
+match) to access the values inside of either variant.

-Notes: With an enum, we cannot access the inner value without first
+With an enum, we cannot access the inner values without first accounting for
-accounting for all the variants it could possibly be.
-In addition to this,
+all the variants that enum could possibly be.
+In addition to this, Rust has
-Rust has marked the Result enum as `#[must_use]`, which makes the compiler
+marked the Result enum as `#[must_use]`, which makes the compiler emit a
-emit a warning whenever a result is discarded accidentally.
+warning whenever a result is discarded implicitly.
+This helps us avoid
+ignoring errors accidentally and makes discarded errors visible to later
+readers.

 Next slide: For recoverable errors rust also provides the currently unstable
 Try trait and the already stable try operator...